frkn2076/Decorator-Pattern/README.md

 Consider a case of a coffee shop.
 In the coffee shop they will sell decaf and espresso with extra choices like sugar, milk etc. Now imagine a situation wherein if the coffee shop has to provide prices for each combination of coffees and toppings.
 A customer can order an espresso with double sugar or a decaf with sugar and milk.
 Maybe coffee shop will decide to add other extra choices for its toppings in the future.

 There is a best practice solution for these problems and this one called as Decorator Pattern :)

+Have a look at my project for more detailed review.

+## I've tried to explain as short as possible.
+I hope everything is clear :)